TadejVatovani/MCTS_GVGAI/README.md

 I implemented an open-loop and a closed-loop.
 An open-loop MCTS recalculates values starting from the root, which works better for non-deterministic games where the states change with time.
 The closed-loop implementation just takes the previously saved state, which doesn't take in account any changes that could have occured.

-The methods it uses for determining the action to take are act1 and actforgetn.
-The act1 just builds a tree for 1 round(so 40 ms) and returns the best action it found.
+The methods it uses for determining the action it will take are act1 and actforgetn.
+The act1 just builds a tree for 1 round(around 40 ms) and returns the best action it found.
 The actforgetn method takes a parameter n, which determines how many rounds the tree will be built for.
-Bigger n means a bigger tree which can help in making a better decision, but since many games are dependant on speed a smaller n is recommended.
-While it builds a tree the character does nothing(whichever action in the game is nil).
+A larger n means the built tree is larger which in turn helps making a better decision, but since many games are dependant on speed a smaller n is recommended.
+While it builds the tree the character does nothing(whichever action in the game is nil).
+Once it picks the best action the tree it built is forgotten.

 Testing: